Bfgeshka/awesome-c/README.md

 * [Darknet](https://pjreddie.com/darknet/) - Open source neural network framework written in C and CUDA.
 It is fast, easy to install, and supports CPU and GPU computation.
 * [100/Cranium](https://github.com/100/Cranium) - 🤖   A portable, header-only, artificial neural network library written in C99
 * [2hanson/DecisionTree](https://github.com/2hanson/DecisionTree) - Decision Tree
+* [Blei-Lab/lda-c](https://github.com/Blei-Lab/lda-c) - This is a C implementation of variational EM for latent Dirichlet allocation (LDA), a topic model for text or other discrete data.

 ## Algoritm Implementations ##
 * [sort][434] - Collection of sorting routines, which type-specialize at compile-time with a user-defined type. [``MIT``][MIT]
 * [dlx][418] - Implementation of [Knuth's Algorithm X][419], with example
   solvers. [``GPL-3.0-or-later``][GPL-3.0-or-later]
+* [BigZaphod/AStar](https://github.com/BigZaphod/AStar) - C Implementation of the A* Pathfinding Algorithm
+* [uastar][195] - Minimal A\* implementation. [``ZLib``][Zlib]
+* [BlackLight/fkmeans](https://github.com/BlackLight/fkmeans) - A tiny library in C for managing kmeans clusterization algorithm over arbitrary data sets, both by manually specifying the number k of clusters and computing it automatically using Schwarz criterion

 ## Argument Parsing ##
 * [parg][410] - A single-file reimplementation of ``getopt`` with better